Skip to content

 Trustpilot Presence

-Paramount Commerce operates B2B and the consumer-facing brands (Interac, INSTADEBIT, iDebit, PayDirect) are what end users see on cashiers — so there is no consolidated Trustpilot profile to scrape.
+Paramount Commerce operates B2B and the consumer-facing brands (Interac, INSTADEBIT, iDebit, PayDirect) are what end users see on cashiers, so there is no consolidated Trustpilot profile to scrape.
 The closest public consumer-review data is forum threads on Sportsbookreview, Reddit and casino-specific review sites, which mostly cover INSTADEBIT and iDebit historically.
-Operator references should be gathered through direct conversations with existing iGaming clients (BET99 confirmed publicly, others under NDA) or via industry forums at Canadian Gaming Summit and SBC Summit Canada where Paramount's executives present regularly.
+Operator references should be gathered through direct conversations with existing iGaming clients (BET99 confirmed publicly, others under NDA) or via industry forums at the Canadian Gaming Summit and SBC Summit Canada where Paramount's executives present regularly.

 Notable Clients

-DraftKings, theScore Bet, Bet365, PokerStars, PartyPoker, BET99, Western Union, MoonPay, TerraPay
+DraftKings, theScore Bet, Bet365, PokerStars, PartyPoker, BET99, FanDuel

 The public iGaming and sports betting roster is the strongest commercial reference in Canadian pay-by-bank: DraftKings, theScore Bet, Bet365, PokerStars, PartyPoker and BET99 are all named publicly.
 BET99 confirmed Paramount Commerce as its payments partner in November 2022 for its Ontario expansion.
 Beyond gaming, money transfer operator Western Union is a long-standing reference, and the 2025 partnerships with MoonPay (crypto on-ramp, September 2025) and TerraPay (cross-border payouts) extended the client base into fintech and remittance verticals.
 The Clik2pay acquisition brought corporate clients across telecoms, lending and collections.
-Paramount doesn't publish a comprehensive client list, but the gaming roster covers most of the Tier 1 Ontario-licensed brands and is materially stronger than what newer Canadian Interac processors (Gigadat, Loonio, Paybilt, Payper) can demonstrate.
+Paramount does not publish a comprehensive client list, but the gaming roster covers most of the Tier 1 Ontario-licensed brands and is materially stronger than what newer Canadian Interac processors (Gigadat, Loonio, Paybilt, Payper) can demonstrate.

 Operational Details